danielptm/go_chess/README.md

 # Daniel's Chess game written in GO
 ## Milestones:
 1. MVP: Be able to play a game of chess against a super dumb computer player. ✅
-2. Create smart AI agent and replace the dumbness with the AI agent.
-Ideally the computer becomes very smart.  🌕
+2. Create AI agent and replace the dumbness with the AI agent.
+The computer becomes very smart.  🌕
-3. Additional features: Game Simulator, Castling, Player can choose to be black/white, can choose difficulty level 🌕
+3. Game Simulator, Castling, Player can choose to be black/white, can choose difficulty level 🌕

 ##### Run all unit tests
 ```go test ./...```